luizpancini/AeroBeams.jl/docs/src/literate/BWBflutter.md

 ![](BWBflutter_thrust.svg)
 ![](BWBflutter_delta.svg)

 The stability results can be visualized through the following root locus and V-g-f (frequency and damping evolution) plots.
-It is seen that one of the modes crosses the zero-damping barrier at approximately 132.5 m/s, indicating flutter.
-There is a good correlation with the results from UM/NAST, which predicts the flutter speed at 137.7 m/s.
+The flutter speed is computed at approximately 120.6 m/s, whereas the flutter speed predicted by UM/NAST is around 137.7 m/s, yielding a 12% difference.
+There is, however, qualitatively good agreement among the models for the behavior of the roots.

 ````@example BWBflutter
 # Colormap
-cmap = :rainbow
-modeColors = get(colorschemes[cmap], LinRange(0, 1, nModes))
+modeColors = get(colorschemes[:rainbow], LinRange(0, 1, nModes))

 # Root locus
 plt4 = plot(xlabel="Damping [1/s]", ylabel="Frequency [rad/s]", xlims=[-20,5],ylims=[0,120])